DHJ Quick Take: Curt Miller Details Dallas Wings Roster

 “The easiest way to sum it up is he gets the best players the ball, and he puts them in position to find success.
 That’s underrated,” Miller told Dallas Hoops Journal.
 “He loves player movement, ball movement, and a lot of misdirection — very much more European style.
 I’m excited to see how it all comes together.”

-The size question — how a guard-heavy roster holds up against bigger lineups — is the one critics will point to most often.
+The size question — how a guard-heavy roster holds up against bigger lineups — is the one many will point to most often.
 Miller addressed it directly, and his answer reflected a coaching staff that has already thought through the matchup problem from both sides.
+Dallas has wings that can slot in for bigger lineups, including Maddy Siegrist and Alysha Clark, in addition to Kuier.

-“We’ll be small compared to some teams with bigger lineups, but we still have Maddie, we still have Alysha — Alysha Clark trying to win a spot on the roster — and we have the ability to move Awak around,” Miller told Dallas Hoops Journal.
+“We’ll be small compared to some teams with bigger lineups, but we still have Maddy, we still have Alysha Clark trying to win a spot on the roster — and we have the ability to move Awak around,” Miller told Dallas Hoops Journal.
 “At times we’ll be small, but as Jose keeps mentioning, they have to guard us too when we are small.”

 “I love our depth.
 We’re not even talking about players like Aziaha James yet.
 We’re not talking about Maddy Siegrist yet,” Miller told Dallas Hoops Journal.
 “Our depth has greatly increased from last year.
 I’m excited about the pieces Jose gets to mold and how it all comes together.”